mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 We strongly recommend that you use a computer or tablet and programs like Skype, Google Talk/Hangouts, FaceTime to keep in touch with friends and family when you are neutropenic.

 #### Eating a Low-Microbial Diet
-After your chemotherapy, and until told otherwise by your healthcare team, you will need to eat what is called a low-microbial diet.
-This is a diet for people with weakened immune systems and low blood counts.
+While your counts are returning to normal, and until told otherwise by your healthcare team, you will need to eat what is called a low-microbial diet.

 A low microbial diet is a diet that contains fewer microbes (also called microorganisms) than would ordinarily be found in every-day foods.
-This diet helps to reduce the risk of food-borne illnesses caused by bacteria and other microbes found in some foods and drinks.
-Microbes are tiny living organisms, such as bacteria, viruses, yeast, and molds.
+This diet helps people with weakened immune systems and low blood counts to reduce the risk of food-borne illnesses caused by bacteria and other microbes (tiny living organisms, such as bacteria, viruses, yeast, and molds) found in some foods and drinks.
+Eating a diet that contains fewer microbes will help prevent you from getting sick.

 Microbes can attach to foods and grow, but you can't always see, smell, or taste them.
 They are more likely to grow on milk, unrefrigerated food, undercooked foods, certain fruits and vegetables, unpasteurized juices and vegetable sprouts - but in reality they can grow on any food.

-Eating a diet that contains fewer microbes will help prevent you from getting sick.

 You will need to take careful precautions with the food you eat, including: